hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

 }
 ```

-In the Browser we should see something like this:
+In the browser you should see something like this:
 {% include figure image_path="/assets/posts/landing-page/space-between-components.jpeg" alt="space between components" caption="" %}

-### Show style depending of condition from properties:
+### Show style depending of condition from properties

-The last thing we are going to see if what happens if we want to style a component depenending of the condition of a propertie.
-Let's suppose that we want that some images in our landingPage have the same background and others don't.
-We can create a propertie backgroundImage in the constructor of our LandingPage, and set it to true.
-Then, when we call our component ImageWithStyle like this or instance with style, we can give this property as parameter.
+Let's style a component depending of the `condition` of a property.
+Suppose that we want that some images in our `landingPage` have the same background and others don't.

+- Create the property `backgroundImage` in the constructor of our `LandingPage`, and set it as `true`.

+- Pass as a parameter the variable created in `ImageWithStyle` component.

 ```javascript
 export class LandingPage extends React.Component{